Diffusion2025. KR. Arbor, Tzu Ni

 Live audiovisual performance & installation

-The image-making abilities of the projector are dervived from its function as a light emitting apparatus.
+The image-making abilities of the projector are derived from its function as a light-emitting apparatus.
 With digital projectors, this light (alongside sound) can be generated, controlled, and produced through virtual simulations.
 Diffusion is composed of real-time light and sound producing simulations controlled by their speed (time) and the performer’s gestures, approaching a kind of live-puppetered poetry of light and sound.

 Diffusion begins where the image ends; in its disappearance the encounter between light and screen is made strikingly clear.
 The piece lives in space rather than on the screen, which merely shows the perceivable portion of what moves towards the invisible.